massimiliano-mantione/talks/RustLab2024/slides.md

 -------

-My Worlplace Since Sep 2020
+Workwave: My Worlplace Since Sep 2020
 ---

 ##### _1st, a bit of history_